BCDA-APS/pvMail/docs/source/index.rst

 sent.
 Additional metadata will be appended to the message.

 .. note::
-	Email is sent using a call to the ``sendmail`` program on the native OS.
+	Email is sent using either a call to a configured SMTP server or the ``sendmail`` program on the native OS.
-	This almost certainly precludes its use on Windows systems.
+	The sendmail protocol is only supported on Linux systems that provide a ``sendmail`` program.
-	The GUI or command-line versions will operate but likely no email is sent.
-Also, the host computer must allow and be configured for sending email to the intended recipients.
+	The SMTP protocol is more general but requires valid credentials on the SMTP server and the credentials must be stored in a local configuration file.

 PvMail provides either a command-line interface or a graphical user interface.
 Both are accessed from the same command, using different